WKDZ-FM

+The station's studios are located in a 4100 sqft facility at Broadbent Square along US 68/KY 80 in east Cadiz near the Interstate 24 interchange.
+The station's transmitter is located on Bailey Road off Kentucky Route 117 near its junction with Interstate 24 in southwestern Christian County.

 History

 The station first signed on the air at 106.3 megahertz on May 18, 1972.
 It began as a 3,000-watt FM simulcast station of WKDZ-AM for its first 24 years on the air.
 At that time, WKDZ-AM broadcast a Variety format.

 In 1986, the station became separate from the AM counterpart, and began broadcasting an Adult contemporary format under the WBZD callsign.
 Sometime later in that decade, it changed to an easy listening format.
-In 1991, when current owner Ham Broadcasting purchased the station, its callsign was reverted to the original WKDZ-FM it held as a repeater of the AM station, and it began broadcasting a country format, which remains with the station today.
+In 1991, when current owner Ham Broadcasting purchased the station and its AM counterpart, the FM station's callsign was reverted to the original WKDZ-FM callsign it held as a repeater of the AM station, and it began broadcasting a country format, which remains with the station today.

+Change of frequency and studio relocation

+The station switched frequencies to its current 106.5 MHz on August 23, 2001.
+In May 2004, Ham Broadcasting relocated the studio from its pre-existing Will Jackson Road facility to its current location near U.S. Route 68's junction with Interstate 24.
+The state-of-the-art studio facility, a former Hardee's restaurant building, was remodeled to house WKDZ-FM and its AM counterpart, as well as the home of WHVO's technical operations.
+The previous studio now serves as a backup studio and maintenance facility.

 Programming

 Format and coverage area

-WKDZ-FM broadcasts a country music format and serves Trigg, Christian, Caldwell, Lyon, and Todd counties in Kentucky, along with nearby Montgomery and Stewart counties in Middle Tennessee.
+WKDZ-FM broadcasts a country music format and its primary coverage area, as part of the Clarksville-Hopkinsville radio market, consists of Trigg, Christian, Caldwell, Lyon, and Todd counties in Kentucky, along with nearby Montgomery and Stewart counties in Middle Tennessee.
+However, it's 100,000 watt signal allows the station to be heard in many areas between Paducah's eastern outskirts and Nashville's northwestern outskirts, including the easternmost counties of Kentucky's Jackson Purchase region in the west, the southern part of the Western Coal Fields region in the north, much of Logan County in the east, as well as other areas of northwestern Middle Tennessee to the south.